machineagency/howto/trotec_speedy_400/README.md

 graphics editor like Illustrator or Inkscape, a CAD software like Rhino...).
 The following instructions us Illustrator as an example.

+Note: When the laser is turned on before entering JobControl, the machine is often not found.
+To avoid this problem, prepare your cut and enter JobControl before turning on & preparing the machine.

 ## Before Using the Machine

 Before starting, alert another person in the lab that you will be operating the